-Of the many things Rowling is capable of doing in the literary field, her talent to create well rounded characters with fabulous names must sure come out on top.
-Almost three quarters of the book focuses on characters development and I can understand how that might not appeal to some readers.
-Unlike her quick paced franchise, this novel is a combination of potent characters who explore ideas of substance abuse, cutting, prostitution, neglect, social politics, power struggles, rape, fear, selfishness, poverty and betrayal (with a lot of profanity).
+Of the many things Rowling is capable of doing in the literary field, her talent to create well-rounded characters with fabulous names must surely come out on top.
+Almost three-quarters of the book focuses on characters development and I can understand how that might not appeal to some readers.
+Unlike her quick-paced franchise, this novel is a combination of potent characters who explore ideas of substance abuse, cutting, prostitution, neglect, social politics, power struggles, rape, fear, selfishness, poverty, and betrayal (with a lot of profanity).

 This book has many of the same elements and themes as the Harry Potter series but the fans who expect a fairy tale ending will receive a nasty surprise.
 There are several negative reviews, but JK.Rowling herself stated that this is nothing like the Harry Potter series.
 You can’t compare the two.
 They are like apples and oranges.

 It is not about a grand battle between good and evil, but rather a novel about the unintentional cruelty of the mundane human life; rumors, and secrets that are hidden behind locked doors, the masks that people wear and the faces that we never get to see, suffering and hope, that are hidden beneath layers of lies and incredulity.